 Stephen joined the Royal Exchange in January 2019.
 Stephen began his career in the arts at Stafford Borough Council before taking up the role of Producer for Stafford Festival Shakespeare.
 He developed the festival’s flagship open-air production into one of the region’s most significant cultural events.
 Alongside this and his position at Arts Council England, his other roles have included Artistic Programme Manager for the Gatehouse Theatre, General Manager at the New Wolsey Theatre and Festival Director for PULSE Fringe Festival.
 In 2016 he joined Scarborough’s Stephen Joseph Theatre as Chief Executive.
-Stephen leaves the Stephen Joseph Theatre in an incredibly strong position, where audiences are growing and the work is flourishing.
+Stephen is a Trustee at Theatre by The Lake, Keswick.

 Playing the title role in our 2014 production of HAMLET, Maxine has previously performed at the Royal Exchange Theatre in MISS JULIE, THE CHILDREN'S HOUR and RUTHERFORD & SON.
 For HAMLET, she was reunited with Artistic Director Sarah Frankcom following the huge success of THE MASQUE OF ANARCHY for the Manchester International Festival 2013.
 Her many TV credits include SILK, THE VILLAGE (for which she was BAFTA nominated), RED RIDING and SEE NO EVIL.
 Maxine was also BAFTA nominated for her performance in HANCOCK AND JOAN.